 To assist you in preparing for the course please review the following:

 • The Foundation and Advanced courses are 3 days, Friday – Sunday.
 On Friday and Saturday the course begin at 8am and conclude by 6pm.
 On Sunday the course begins at 8am and we should conclude by 4pm.

 • You are responsible for your own lunch on Friday and Saturday.
 Lunch will be provided on Sunday as we will have a working lunch so we can conclude a little earlier.
 There will be light refreshments and snacks throughout the day.

-• All of our labs are experiential, which requires all attendees to perform dry needling and to get needles during the course.
+• All of our labs are experiential, which requires all attendees to perform dry needling as well as receive needles during the course.

-• Plan to dress in comfortable clothing all three days because access to the entire spine, upper and lower extremities will be required during the labs.
+• Plan to dress in comfortable clothing all three days to allow access to the entire spine, upper and lower extremities.
 No jewelry or other bling needed.

 • The course agenda, hotel and travel information can be found on each course page under the corresponding tabs.

 Advanced course: Prior to the advanced course you will be required to take and pass (80%) an online written examination based on the Foundation course material and clinical examples.
 On the final day of the course you are required to perform and pass (80%) a practical assessment based on a case study.
 This assessment is evaluating your clinical decision making and rationale for the treatment you present.
 Upon successful completion of both you will be considered Certified in Integrative Dry Needling (CIDN).